Student Visas and University Rules

 If you have been in your principal program for less than 6 months, you will need to obtain a Letter of Release before you can accept your offer from your new provider.

 A Letter of Release is only offered under limited circumstances.
 To obtain this letter, you will need to submit the application form along with your Letter of Offer from your new provider to ISS.
+You can also review the University policy on Letters of Release.

 - Working While Studying